M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: Experiments

-As shown in Table~\ref{table:ar}, our UFC-BERT achieves better performance for almost all criteria with about 11$\times$ speedup.
-This suggests our non-autoregressive UFC-BERT with progressive NAR generation algorithm can synthesize high-fidelity images relevant to textual descriptions.
-As for the FID metric, UFC-BERT outperforms VQGAN on M2C-Fashion, but has worse performance on Multi-Modal CelebA-HQ, it may be due to the fact that the autoregressive VQGAN can more easily memorize the pattern of a small dataset (only 30,000 facial images).
+As shown in Table~\ref{table:ar}, our M6-UFC achieves better performance for almost all criteria with about 11$\times$ speedup.
+This suggests our non-autoregressive M6-UFC with progressive NAR generation algorithm can synthesize high-fidelity images relevant to textual descriptions.
+As for the FID metric, M6-UFC outperforms VQGAN on M2C-Fashion, but has worse performance on Multi-Modal CelebA-HQ, it may be due to the fact that the autoregressive VQGAN can more easily memorize the pattern of a small dataset (only 30,000 facial images).
 In Figure~\ref{fig:arnar}, we further show typical generated examples to intuitively display the difference between the two approaches, including a case of counterfactual generation.
-We find that UFC-BERT can synthesize high-quality images, even for the counterfactual case.
+We find that M6-UFC can synthesize high-quality images, even for the counterfactual case.